Most Common Work Injuries in Massachusetts

 This isn’t an inclusive list.
 There are many more injuries that qualify a worker for compensation.

-Keep in mind that most common work injuries have long-term effects.
-The crucial factor isn’t the type of injury that you’ve sustained but how that injury is affecting your life.
+Keep in mind that most common work injuries may have long-term effects.
+The crucial factor isn’t the type of injury that you’ve sustained but how that injury is affecting your ability to work.
 If you’re unsure as to whether you’re entitled to compensation for a work injury, contact a personal injury attorney as soon as possible.The 10 Most Common Causes of Workplace Injuries

 These are the top ten causes of workers’ compensation injuries based on information provided by U.S. insurance companies and as reported in 2019 by Farm Journal’s AgPro online magazine: